 - Microsoft Project Gantt chart template & example

 - How to share MS Project and export your Microsoft Project Gantt Chart

 - How to create and work with Gantt charts more effectively and faster

 If you want to learn some other tips on how to perform certain tasks in MS Project, you can check our general Microsoft Project Tutorial.
-What concerns other ways to build a diagram, you can figure out how to create a Gantt chart in Excel and PowerPoint as well.
+What concerns other ways to build a diagram, you can figure out how to create a Gantt chart in Excel, PowerPoint, and even Word as well.

 How to create a Gantt chart in Microsoft Project

 To create a Microsoft Project Gantt chart, you have to prepare a list of tasks that will be shown afterward on your Gantt chart.
 It is recommended to list the tasks in the order they have to be carried out so that your project stays organized and easy to understand.

 Now that I have my list of tasks, I open a blank project and add all these tasks to my project.
 To do that you have to copy and paste them or click in the task name field and type in the name of each task.
 At this point, you won’t see the Gantt chart on the right, since we haven’t defined start and end dates for the tasks yet.